 Medical Device Submission Types in US FDA

-There are mainly 2 types of submission for medical device in FDA based on the classification.
-The classifications are based on intended use and indications, that is a risk-based classification.
-In FDA medical device is classified into class I, II and III.
-Class I devices has lesser risk than comparing to higher risk class III devices.
-Most of the class I devices and some of the class II devices are exempted from premarket Notification.
+There are mainly 2 types of submission for medical devices in the FDA based on the classification.
+The classifications are based on intended use and indications, a risk-based classification.
+The medical device is classified into classe I, II and III in the FDA.
+Class I devices have less risk than higher risk class III devices.
+Most class I and some class II devices are exempted from premarket notification.
 The non-exempted devices in class I and II required 510(k) premarket notification.
-For Class III devices, a PMA (premarket approval) will be required.
+A PMA (premarket approval) will be required for Class III devices.

 - Class I – General Controls

 - Class II – General Controls and Special Controls